Fatigue Risk Management Systems explained

 FRMS resource requirements

-As FRMS processes are ongoing, this approach imposes enduring obligations on an operator to allocate the required resources.
+As FRMS processes are ongoing, this approach means operators have an obligation to allocate the required resources.

 • increases to maximum flight duty period